 It’s a good idea to cover anything in your garage that you don’t want to get splashed with a plastic drop cloth.
 Another recommendation is to mix some neutralizing solution up ahead of time and spread it out liberally on your driveway.
 That way any acid solution that is hosed out will not mildly etch or discolor your driveway.
 Don’t acid etch the concrete if the temps are below 50 degrees as the acid will not be as effective with the cooler temperatures.

 Also, make sure your garage floor has dried thoroughly before applying epoxy coatings.
 Fans will help.
 Give it at least two days with warm weather and longer if it’s humid or cooler.
 Though the surface may be dry, the pores of the concrete can still contain moisture and escape through outgassing when the temperatures rise during the day.
-This will cause your coating to bubble.
+This will cause your coating to form bubbles.
 You can always do a quick moisture test with plastic if you are not sure.